shounic/docs/spawn.md

 # HOW DO I JOIN THE SERVER / PARTICIPATE IN THE EXPERIMENT?
 join the torture hole -> https://discord.gg/E2zYGKAH3q

+join the torture hole -> https://discord.gg/E2zYGKAH3q

+join the torture hole -> https://discord.gg/E2zYGKAH3q

+join the torture hole -> https://discord.gg/E2zYGKAH3q

+join the torture hole -> https://discord.gg/E2zYGKAH3q

+join the torture hole -> https://discord.gg/E2zYGKAH3q

+join the torture hole -> https://discord.gg/E2zYGKAH3q

+# how to use plugin

+when you are dead you can use a button bound to `+attack3` (default: middle mouse) to toggle spawn on teammate enabled or disabled.

+alternatively you can type into chat `/tms_on` or `/tms_off` or `/tms_tog`

+`/tms_help` for help

 # faq

+> is this going to be a youtube video?

+yes

 > can you spawn on spies / disguised spies / cloaked spies?